-In effective search for work in Turkey, you should complement online job search by methods that are more traditional because employment in Turkey is advertised in different ways and some positions are not advertised in traditional forms at all.
+In the effective search for work in Turkey, you should complement online job search by methods that are more traditional because employment in Turkey is advertised in different ways and some positions are not advertised in traditional forms at all.
 More than half of all jobs in Turkey are not advertised at all and are filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.

-Search for work in Turkey using the most powerful job search engine on the Internet to date!
+Search for work in Turkey using the most powerful job-search engine on the Internet to date!

 To find work in Turkey, simply type keywords, job title or company name into the ne/what box describing the kind of job you want and enter a city, region or postcode in the nerede/where box.
 Then click the Bul/Find button or hit the Enter key on your keyboard.

 Careerjet searches for work in Turkey on all of the major job boards, newspaper sites, niche industry sites and corporate job sites.
 Those include:

 stepstone.de, apcc.com, secretcv.com, istanbul.net.tr, randstad.com.tr, jobs2web.com, proad.com.tr, yenibiris.com, isbul.biz, gemipersoneli.com, salestrax.com, getitllc.com, kijiji.com.tr, metroliste.com, isbul.biz, kariyer.net, adecco.com.tr, krm.com.tr, reguscareers.com, ummahjobs.com and many more.

 If you are unhappy with presented jobs you may use another powerful job search engine covering the different job sources.

 Remember that your Turkey CV must be targeted, scannable and generate hits.
 If you have difficulty with your CV writing, instead of staring at a blank piece of paper, use CV samples and CV templates or: